Rayne/kontra-prototype/tile-engine-collisions/README.md

 - Solid tiles have to be explicitly marked as solid, see [Usage](#usage)

+- Sprite anchors are ignored.
+  `TileEngineHelper` assumes that the top left corner is the origin

 - Although a jump and run video is shown, the code is generic enough to be used for other genres, e.g. top-down RPGs, too